 2. Go Raw

 Flaxseed oil is a lot like olive oil.
-They both have a very distinct flavor and delicate fatty profiles that make them perfect to be used in the raw form.
-This means you can either consume a spoonful — maybe not the most appetizing avenue — or simply sprinkle on or include in raw recipes.
+They both have very distinct flavors and delicate fatty profiles that make them perfect to be used in the raw form.
+This means you can either consume a spoonful — maybe not the most appetizing avenue — or simply sprinkle on or include it in raw recipes.

 Here are a few raw recipes to give your flaxseed oil a try: Two Ingredient Chocolate Peanut Butter Cups, Carrot Ginger Soup with Curried Raisin Relish, Buckwheat and Avocado Tabbouleh, Raw Russian Tahini Fudge, or this Fermented Taco Salad.